On Multitasking

 Interruptions to Flow State

-Others have placed the number higher, around 23-25 minutes.
+Other studies paint an even worse picture: “Gloria Mark, professor in the department of informatics at the University of California, Irvine, says that when people are interrupted, it typically takes 23 minutes and 15 seconds to return to their work, and most people will do two intervening tasks before going back to their original project.
+This switching leads to a build up of stress...”
+(Source) Interrupted work has been found to cause “significantly higher stress, frustration, workload, effort, and pressure.”
+The Cost of Interrupted Work: More Speed and Stress. &c.
+Others concur with the 23-25 minutes range.
 One study found it took an average of 25 minutes 26 seconds to return to a task after being interrupted, a disruption reported to be “very detrimental.”
 No Task Left Behind?
 Examining the Nature of Fragmented Work.
 This was echoed by the Wall Street Journal looking at the issue of constant notifications (Ping.
 Ding.
 Chirp.
 Notifications Are Driving Us Crazy.), who observed “when something external diverts our focus, it takes us an average of 25 minutes and 26 seconds to get back to our original task [and] it stresses us out.”
 Another study found it “took over nine minutes to return to an interrupted task from checking email, when diversions extended beyond the email client.”
 Email Duration, Batching and Self-interruption: Patterns of Email Use on Productivity and Stress

 Email Specifically